• Artistic Ornaments-Themed DIY Christmas Card Tutorial

 "Artistic Ornaments"-Themed DIY Christmas Card Tutorial | The Postman's Knock

-Then, draw several little vertical lines to fill up the space in the “hats”.
+Then, draw several little vertical lines to the caps to suggest crimped metal.

 "Artistic Ornaments"-Themed DIY Christmas Card Tutorial | The Postman's Knock